 If you’re hooked on Discworld after these two, read Thief of Time or Reaper Man next.
 If you’re not, you probably never will be.

-My introduction to Discworld is here.
+My longer and more recent introduction to Discworld is here.
 For a tiny sample of Pratchett’s work, visit http://www.au.lspace.org/books/dawcn/dawcn-english.html

 American Gods by Neil Gaiman is ‘serious’ (and very, very good) fantasy which brings immigrant Americans’ gods to modern USA.
 The book (2001) is now quite old; the TV series (2017 onwards) has been updated and adapted by the author and it is also very good but it is rather different.